200 South Hamilton Road

 appeal period had run and no party filed a timely appeal, so the litigation

-appealed to the Ohio Supreme Court, which she expected.
-She said that the
+to the Ohio Supreme Court, which she expected.
+She said that the appeal

-appeal process began but would move slowly and that she would keep
+process began but would move slowly and that she would keep Council

-Council apprised of any developments.
-She invited members to contact her
+apprised of any developments.
+She invited members to contact her with

 O.